broadsw0rd/dynamica/README.md

 #### `Animation.animate(time)`

-Animate all started animations by single call.
-This guarantees full animation synchronization.
-In other words two different animations with same duration and start time will be completed in same time.
-Recommended to use [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) or [raf](https://www.npmjs.com/package/raf)
+Execution of all animations by a single call.
+It guarantees full animations' synchronization.
+In other words, two (or endlessly more) different animations with the same duration and start time will be completed at the same time.
+Recommended to use [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) or [raf](https://www.npmjs.com/package/raf).

 ```js
 requestAnimationFrame(function loop (t) {